-• Investment Committee and Operations Committee approval of the potential Investment Managers and Investment Funds they manage

-The Investment Committee members are: Mr. David S. Richter (Chair), Mr. David B. Small, Mr. Bradley H. Meyers, Mr. Frederick Pollock and Ms. Wierenga.
-The Investment Committee makes decisions by majority vote; however, Mr. Michael J. Sacks, GCMLP's Chairman and Chief Executive Officer, has the authority to determine the outcome in the event of a tie and the authority to veto any affirmative decision made by the Investment Committee.
+• Investment Committee and Operations Committee approval of the potential Investment Managers and Investment Funds they manage The Investment Committee members are: Mr. David S. Richter (Chair), Mr. Bradley H. Meyers, Mr. Frederick Pollock and Ms. Wierenga.
+The Investment Committee makes decisions by majority vote.
+Mr. Pollock has the authority to determine the outcome in the event of a tie.
+Mr. Michael J. Sacks, the firm's Chairman and Chief Executive Officer, has the authority to veto any decision made by the Investment Committee.
 If, however, the Investment Committee rejects or terminates an Investment Manager or Investment Fund, Mr. Sacks is not authorized to override the rejection or termination.
-Brief biographies of Messrs.
-Sacks, Richter, Small, Meyers and Pollock appear below.
+Brief biographies of the Investment Committee members and Mr. Sacks appear below.

-Michael J. Sacks, J.D., Chairman and Chief Executive Officer, Office of the Chairman
+Michael J. Sacks, J.D., Board Chairman and Chief Executive Officer, Office of the Chairman

-- Joined GCMLP, 1990
+- Joined GCM Grosvenor, 1990

 - Previous Experience

-- o Harris Associates, L.P., 1988-1990
+- Harris Associates, L.P., 1988-1990

 - Education and Accreditations

-- o Northwestern University School of Law; J.D., 1988
+- Northwestern University School of Law; J.D., 1988

 - Northwestern University Kellogg School of Management; M.B.A., 1988

 - o Tulane University; B.A., Economics, 1984

 - o Member of Illinois Bar